openshift/ansible-service-broker/docs/proposals/proposal-ratelimiter.md

 keep the namespaces for *every* failed call around wasting precious cluster resources.

 The proposal above will mitigate the left over namespaces.
-But if we now a call will always fail because it has failed the last n times.
+But if we know a call will always fail because it has failed the last n times.
 There really is no point to continue to spawn new APBs and namespaces.
 We should backoff the calls exponentially.
 We take n calls with no limit, once those n are exhausted we take